 For Making/Maintaining a Sourdough Starter

 Sterilized glass jars are the gold standard for many bakers.
 Weck jars, Ball jars, or any mason jars with lids are good options.
 Plastic works too—I maintained my own starter in reusable restaurant deli quart containers for years before switching to glass.

 Maintaining your starter at a consistent temperature range will go a long way toward its development over time.
-So it’s prudent to keep a couple thermometers handy.
-You could use a digital thermometer to measure the temperature of your starter directly.
+So, it’s prudent to keep a thermometer handy.
+You could use a digital thermometer to measure the temperature of your starter directly—our favorite is the ThermoWorks Thermapen ONE (read our full review to learn more).
 Or at the very least, it’s helpful to keep an accurate digital indoor thermometer to keep track of ambient temperature.